Page updated 1st January 2019

 Clarence Hotel, to which it is adjacent.
 It is a popular public house,

 situated in the heart of the Cathedral Close.
-Michael Caine, the
+Michael Caines, the

-Up to the 1980's, the two buildings housed Robert Veitch and Son Ltd, seedsmen and then, it was briefly an estate agent and again, a bookshop.
-It was in August 1984 that the Well House was opened by the Mayor, Jim Pollitt.
-The building dates back to the 15th century, with the three top floors added in the 17th century.
-The wall that defined Cathedral Yard runs through part of the building.
-There is a stone stairway leading to a cellar beneath, where can be found the remains of an alleged victim of the Black Death, in a glass case, in an alcove.
-However, experts think the bones belong to a teenage, Anglo-Saxon.
-The cellar also contains the remains of an ancient well, the source of the name, Well House.
+There is a stone stairway leading to the cellar beneath, where can be found the remains of an alleged victim of the Black Death, in an alcove.
+However, some historians believe the bones belong to a teenage, Anglo-Saxon–some authorities even think that the skeleton is made up of bones from a male and female.
+The cellar contains the remains of St Martin's Well, the source of the name, the Well House.
 Some think it of Roman origin, although the consensus is that it dates back to Norman times.

 │ Top of Page │